mezcel/jq-tput-terminal/README.md

 ### Launch Script:

-- (Main) CLI App: ```./bash-rosary```
+- (Main) CLI App: ```./bash-rosary``` or ```exec bash-rosary```
 - Automatically verify and add needed software that is missing on your system. ```./source/gnu/download-gnu-software``` (Called automatically from within App or you can run it manually)

 ### Runtime:

-This App will perform a requirements check and install necessary software.
+* This application will perform a software update and a dependency requirements check upon startup and it will also automatically install any missing necessary software (internet is required).
 Xterm's minimum window size will be set at 140x40.
+* A deliberate and subtle screen flicker delay is used to emphasize transitions between bead progress.
-The [alsa](http://alsa-project.org/main/index.php/Main_Page) or [pulseaudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) must already be configured on your system for audio to work.
+* The [alsa](http://alsa-project.org/main/index.php/Main_Page) or [pulseaudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) must already be configured on your system for audio to work.
+(Audio may Require manual intervention.)
+* In audio autopilot mode, the default language will be Latin in order to match the Latin audio prayer chants.

 ---